 TeamViewer supports text-based consoles as well as a GUI (Graphic User Interface).
 If you want to use TeamViewer without using a GUI you can skip installing a desktop environment and window session manager and go straight to the Installing TeamViewer section.
 However, for this guide, we will assume that remote control of a desktop environment is needed or otherwise wanted.

-You will need to have a server running Ubuntu 16.04 LTS with a desktop environment and a window session manager.
-There are many different types of desktop environments and window session managers you could install.
+You will need to have a server running Ubuntu VPS with a desktop environment and a window session manager.
+There are many types of desktop environments and window session managers you could install.
 There is plenty of debate in the Linux community, but for this guide, we recommend going with something lightweight.
 For that we suggest Xfce.
 Another good option is LXDE which is again known for being lightweight and used in many different operating systems as the default desktop environment.
 Gnome, Mate, and KDE are also noteworthy.
 Like desktop environments, there are many window session managers and some even come with the desktop environment!
 We recommend using LightDM with Xfce.
 LightDM is easy to install and configure and is also very lightweight.
 You’ll need a TeamViewer account with your login credentials handy, along with the TeamViewer client installed on your local computer, or you can use the web client which requires Flash.

 Installing Xfce and LightDM